Floydlang/floyd/docs/floyd_speak.md

 		}
 	)

-Notice that json objects are more lax than Floyd: you can mix different types of values in the same object or array.
+Notice that JSON objects are more lax than Floyd: you can mix different types of values in the same object or array.
 Floyd is stricter: a vector can only hold one type of element, same with dictionaries.